agamm/aws-shotgun/README.md

 # aws-shotgun

-Run work at sacle on AWS spot instances.
+Run work at scale on AWS Spot Instances.